pablo-sg-pacheco/wp-marvelous-debug/readme.txt

 The log file is loaded on the Dashboard using the `/SplFileObject class`, optimized for memory usage, and it will use a pagination to load only some lines from it.

-== WP Config Constants
+= WP Config Constants =
 The `wp-config.php` constants that can be edited from the Dashboard are:

 * `WP_DEBUG`
 * `WP_DEBUG_LOG`
 * `WP_DEBUG_DISPLAY`
 * `SCRIPT_DEBUG`
 * `SAVEQUERIES`

+= Generate a reduced duplicate file =

-It's also possible to generate a reduced duplicated log file (debug-reduced.log) from the original one loading only the last files from it.
+It's possible to generate a reduced duplicate log file (debug-reduced.log) from the original one loading only the last files from it.
 Something like the tail command from Linux.

 == Installation ==